No Nobelium

 Nobelium Presence: Abundance in Nature and Around Us

-The table below shows the abundance of Nobelium in Universe, Sun, Meteorites, Earth's Crust, Oceans and Human Body.
+As Nobelium is a Synthetic element, the abundance of Nobelium in Universe, Sun, Meteorites, Earth's Crust, Oceans and Human Body in either not known or they have a very short half life.

 Crystal Structure of Nobelium